thethien8a/My-Cursor-Rules/global-rules/using-code-edit.md

-# Rule 1: Rules for Code Analysis and Editing with Serena MCP + Cursor Built-ins (Project-Agnostic)
+# Rule 4: Rule for Code Analysis and Editing by using Serena MCP and Cursor's built in tools

 ## Core Mindset
 - Investigate first, edit second; prioritize understanding over speed.